bekk/funksjonell-frontend/day3/README.md

 ### Task 6: Putting the game logic into the app - functional programming
 There are many ways to implement the game logic, you can try doing it yourself or you can follow our tips:
 Let's go back to the `handleCardClick` callback in `Game,` which is called when you press a card, this is where we found it best to put the following game logic.
 ##### a)
 On each turn, the player should only be allowed to open two cards at a time.
-Thus, implement the function `canFlipCard(card, cards)` that checks if you are allowed to dispatch the `CARD_FLIP` action.
+Thus, implement the function `canFlipCard(card, cards)` that checks if you are allowed to dispatch the `flipCard` action creator.
 ##### b)
 If the player manages to open a matching pair of cards, we need to change the state of these two cards, i.e. set `matched` to `true`.
 Create a function `findMatch(card, cards)` that checks for a match.
-If a match is found, dispatch a `CARD_MATCH` action by calling a new action creator: `matchCards(card1, card2)` .
+If a match is found, dispatch a new action creator: `matchCards(card1, card2)`.
-Implement this function and the corresponding case in the `cardsReducer`.
+Implement this function and the corresponding reducer.
 ##### c)
 If you have a match, you need to check if you have enough matches to finish the game.
 Implement the function `willMatchFinishGame(cards)`.
-If this function returns `true`, dispatch a new action `GAME_FINISH` with a new action creator: `finishGame()`.
-Implement this function and the corresponding case in the `gameReducer`.
+If this function returns `true`, dispatch a new action creator: `finishGame()`.
+Implement this function and the corresponding reducer.
 Hint: you may want to add a new prop `isFinished` to the the game reducer state.

 ### Task 7: Finishing touch on the UI
 When the game is finshed, the ui should indicate this.
 Implement a `GameFinished` component that shows the final score and maybe some other html elements.
 Wrap the `ResetGame` component inside this component.
 This component should be shown instead of the `Board`, when `isFinished` is `true`.

 ## Outro
 Thanks for your attention during this 3-days course.
 Hope you enjoyed it!